theAndroidBoy/Implicit-Intents-ToyApp/README.md

-# Implicit-Intents-ToyApp
+# Implicit Intents Demo

-Demo App for Implicit intents by using Implicit intent to invoke map App,open webpage in browser and share media/file.
+## Demo App for Implicit intents by using Implicit intent to invoke map App,open webpage in browser and share media/file.

 As we know intent is a call for or request for an Action.
 Implict intent is the type of intent we when we don't know or care how our request will be fullfilled.